PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "I said she wasn't my wife, that doesn't give you license to steal her."

-"I don't care for being stolen, Dimsbury," said Asarah
+"I don't care for being stolen, Dimsbury" said Asarah

-"Dimsbury?" asked Boltac with a snicker, "Well no wonder you're an evil wizard. in your dotage.
-Bet the kids on the playground drove you crazy with that one."

-Dimsbury looked at him for a long time.
-Long enough for every creature in the room to become uneasy.
-Mostly it was his smile.
-It seemed to grow and grow, stretch endlessly under those dead eyes.

 "Yes, you are right.
 I have stolen her, fair and square, and she is mine.
 And you have come to fight for her.
+Fine.
 Take you pick of my creatures you see here before you.
 You may fight any one of them for her hand.
 Then, if you win, you may fight the rest of them.
 And then, if you defeat all of them, you may do battle with me."

 "No," began Boltac.

 "No?
 What do you mean no?
-You have come here as an adventurer -- as the Hero -- to rescue the damsel in distress.
-You must fight?
-You must.
-That's how these things work."
+You have come here as an *adventurer* -- as the Hero -- to rescue the damsel in distress.
+You must fight.
+That's how these things are done."

 "I'm not here for a fight.
-You stole her, fine, she is your property, but I thought perhaps we could make a a deal."
+You stole her, fine.
+She is your property, but I thought perhaps we could make a a deal."

 "BUY ME!" protested Sarah, "is that your idea of chivalry?
 Buying the woman you love back from..."

 "I never said anything about Love or Chivalry," Boltac snapped.
 "You know how many men have tried to defeat the great Dimsbury?
 You know how many have succeeded?"

 "None," said Dimsbury with a great swelling of pride.
-"I'm entirely too powerful to be defeated by anythng but a mythical chosen one, a thing which I reasonable certain only exists in within the protected confines of sagas.
+"I'm entirely too powerful to be defeated by anything but a mythical chosen one, a thing which I reasonable certain only exists in within the protected confines of sagas.
 And if one does exist, I'm sure he's not a short, grubby, lame merchant from the backwater town of Robrecht."

-"Yes, yes, mighty Dimsbury -- you are a rich, wise and powerful man," flattered Boltac.
+"Yes, yes, mighty Dimsbury -- you are a wise, powerful and handsome man," flattered Boltac.
 "A man of the world who is quick to perceive his own advantage and capitalize on it.
 So I offer you a lucrative trade."

 Dimsbury's eyes narrowed, "A trade you say, tell me more..."